CaoCao-99/Arnold_combine/README.md

 # ARNOLD Challenge: Continual Learning for Grasping and Manipulation
 <img src="images/3rd.png" alt="3rd Place" width="400"/>
-We are thrilled to announce that we placed 3rd in the ARNOLD Challenge, leveraging continual learning for grasping and manipulation tasks.
+We participated in the ARNOLD Challenge and won 3rd place.

 Our model incorporates two key innovative ideas: Phase Specific Agents and State Interpolation for data augmentation, which significantly improved our performance metrics.

 ## Pipeline Overview